 Step 06 — Timetabling

-Classes visualised on a timeline with holiday and today markers.
+Classes visualised on a full-width timeline with holiday and today markers.

 Step 07 — Assessment

 AMTOS includes a full question-bank authoring system with an approval workflow, plus two distinct exam delivery modes.
+The question bank is structured around a three-level EASA Part-66 syllabus taxonomy (Module → Submodule → Sub-submodule), ensuring every question maps precisely to a regulatory objective.
 Multiple-choice theory exams are taken online by students in real time, with questions assigned either uniformly (same set for everyone) or randomised per student.
-For written assessments requiring longer responses, Essay Exams accept PDF uploads within a defined submission window.
+For written assessments requiring longer responses, Essay Exams present a fully separate submission-and-grading workflow: students upload a PDF within a configurable open/close window, and administrators review and grade the submission before releasing marks through the same controlled publication workflow as MCQ results.

 Step 08 — Presence